mabreyes/adserver-tutorial/README.md

 There are only three things you need to know about for ad server!

-**Administrators**: who execute appropriate ad campaigns to publishers and manages advertisers and publishers.
+**Administrators**: The one who handles advertisers and publishers and executes relevant ad campaigns to publishers.
-**Publishers**: who post advertisements delivered from the administrator on their website and earn revenue by impression.
+**Publishers**: The one who publishes adverts on their website that are sent by the administrator and are paid per impression.
-**advertisers**: who create ad campaigns and pay for advertising.
+**advertisers**: The one who pays for advertising and design advertising programs.

 The important reason is that it is the starting point for connected models as follows: